Home Insurance Payment Options: Monthly vs Annual & How to Save

 1. Pay Annually or Set Up Autopay

-Eliminate installment fees by paying your full premium upfront.
-If that's not possible, enrolling in autopay is the next best move — it typically knocks 2–5% off your premium and removes the risk of accidentally missing a payment.
+Eliminate installment fees by paying your full premium upfront, and unlock a paid-in-full discount of 5% to 10%.
+If a lump sum isn't possible, enrolling in autopay is the next best move.
+It typically knocks 2% to 5% off your premium and removes the risk of accidentally missing a payment.

 2. Shop and Compare Every Year

 Rates vary enormously between insurers.
-Shopping 21–30 days before your renewal date gives you time to compare quotes without any lapse in coverage.
-Experts consistently find that homeowners who shop annually save more than those who auto-renew.
+Shopping 30 to 60 days before your renewal date gives you time to compare quotes without any lapse in coverage.
+With cumulative premium increases of nearly 46% since 2020, homeowners who shop actively each year consistently save more than those who auto-renew.

 3. Bundle Home and Auto Insurance

-Combining your homeowners and auto insurance with one provider is one of the highest-impact discounts available — typically saving 15–25% on your premiums.
+Combining your homeowners and auto insurance with one provider is one of the highest-impact discounts available.
+American Family offers up to 40% off, Amica and Country Financial offer up to 30%, and State Farm customers save an average of 23%.
 It also simplifies your billing into fewer payments.

 4. Raise Your Deductible Strategically

-Increasing your deductible from $500 to $1,000 can reduce your premium by 10–25%.
+Increasing your deductible from $500 to $1,000 can reduce your premium by 10% to 25%.
 Just make sure you have an emergency fund to cover the higher out-of-pocket amount if you file a claim.
+Check out more ways to lower your premium for detailed tactics.

 5. Ask About Every Available Discount